 As candidates explore problem-solving skills, discipline procedures, crisis and routine intervention, they are prepared to meet California state licensure requirements for Licensed Professional Clinical Counselors.
 Candidates receive this designation only upon passing the required state examinations for licensure.
 Visit the California Association for Licensed Professional Clinical Counselors to learn more about licensure requirements.

 Azusa Pacific University recognizes the need to provide quality academic programs for graduate students with divergent professional goals and differing educational needs.
 The degree and credential programs are designed for a limited number of individuals eager to pursue a Master of Arts and a credential program concurrently.
 These embedded degree/credential programs are conditional and faculty advisement is required prior to enrollment in the program.

 Candidates with this degree and its embedded dual credentials are well equipped to serve as school counselors in a K–12 public or non-public school setting.

 With preparation to meet the educational requirements for California state licensure as a LPCC, graduates are also positioned for success in the clinical, mental health field, including areas such as social services and private mental health practices.

 Student Dispositional Expectations

 All candidates in the Department of School Counseling and School Psychology will be evaluated on their professional attitudes, values, and beliefs demonstrated through both verbal and non-verbal behaviors as educators interact with students, families, colleagues, and communities.
 These positive behaviors support student learning and development.
-The two professional dispositions that NCATE expects institutions to assess are fairness and the belief that all students can learn.
+The two professional dispositions that NCATE (transitioning to CAEP) expects institutions to assess are fairness and the belief that all students can learn.